Buddhāvataṃsaka Sūtra: The power of the Buddhas

-The point of these teachings is to lead all beings through the ten bodhisattva levels to the goal of Buddhahood (which is done for sake of all other beings).
-These stages of spiritual attainment are also widely discussed in various parts of the sutra (book 15, book 26).
+Vairocana Buddha

-The sutra also includes unspeakable Buddhas and their untold Buddhalands which are said to be infinite, representing a vast cosmic view of reality, though it centers on a most important figure, the Buddha Mahavairocana ("Great Radiance" or "The Great Illuminator").
-Vairocana is a supreme cosmic buddha who is the source of light and enlightenment of the 'Lotus universe', and who is said to contain all world systems within his entire cosmic body.
-According to Paul Williams, the Buddha "is said or implied at various places in this vast and heterogeneous sutra to be the universe itself, to be the same as ‘absence of intrinsic existence’ or emptiness, and to be the Buddha's all-pervading omniscient awareness."
+The sutra also discusses how there are an immeasurable number of Buddhas and their buddha-fields which are said to be infinite, representing a vast cosmic view of reality.
+One key Buddha in this sutra is the Buddha Vairocana ("Radiance" or "The Illuminator").
+Vairocana is a supreme cosmic Buddha who is the source of light and enlightenment of the 'Lotus universe', and who is said to contain all world systems within his entire cosmic body.

+The Avatamsaka sutra also states that the wisdom of the Buddha (the Tathagata) is present everywhere in the universe, indeed, it is present within every living being.
+Thus, the sutra states (in chapter 32, Manifestation of the Tathagata):Son of Buddha, the wisdom of Tathagata is present everywhere.
+Why?
+Son of Buddha, in the class of living beings there is no place where the wisdom of Tathagata is not present.
+Why is it that?
+The wisdom of Tathagata is not established due to grasping the discrimination/consciousness, because the omniscient wisdom, the self-existent wisdom and the non-obstructed wisdom perfectly appear in total disconnection with discrimination.According to Paul Williams, the Buddha "is said or implied at various places in this vast and heterogeneous sutra to be the universe itself, to be the same as 'absence of intrinsic existence' or emptiness, and to be the Buddha's all-pervading omniscient awareness."
 The very body of Vairocana is also seen as a reflection of the whole universe:

 The body of [Vairocana] Buddha is inconceivable.
 In his body are all sorts of lands of sentient beings.
-Even in a single pore are countless,immeasurable vast oceans.
+Even in a single pore are countless, immeasurable vast oceans.

 Also, for the Buddhāvataṃsakasūtra, the historical Buddha Sakyamuni is simply a magical emanation of the cosmic Buddha Vairocana.

+Bodhisattva stages

+The point of all the skillful teachings of the Buddha is to lead all living beings through the bodhisattva stages (Bhūmis) and to final Buddhahood.
+These stages of spiritual attainment are also widely discussed in various parts of the sutra (book 15, book 26).
+Indeed, according to a detailed study of the sutra by Itō Zuiei, some of the most important teachings in the sutra are related to the bodhisattva path, its primary cause (bodhicitta) and bodhisattva activity (bodhisattva-caryā).
+The Daśabhūmika Sūtra chapter describes ten bhūmis in detail.

-Chapter overview
+Sutra overview

-Luis Gomez notes that there is an underlying order to the collection.
-The discourses in the sutra version with 39 chapters or books are delivered to eight different audiences or "assemblies" in seven locations such as Bodh Gaya and the Tusita Heaven.
+Luis O. Gómez notes that there is an underlying order to the Avatamsaka collection.
+The discourses in the sutra version with thirty nine books (or chapters) are delivered to eight different audiences or "assemblies" in seven locations such as Bodh Gaya and Tusita Heaven.
 Each "assembly" includes various locales, doctrinal topics and characters.

-The main "assemblies" which the collection is traditionally divided into are:
+The following list of assemblies is based on the exegesis of the Chinese Huayan school.
+In Huayan commentaries, the main "assemblies" which the collection is traditionally divided into are: